2600hz/make-busy/doc/GETTING_STARTED.md

 ### Export Kazoo git SHA

 This is the commit SHA you want to run the test suite(s) against.
+Please limit it to the first 10 characters of the SHA.

 ```bash
 docker> export COMMIT=abcdef